todaatsushi/blind75/3sum-ts/README.md

     - Answers must be unique (ie. no dupe triplets)
     - There are three numbers which must add up to 0

-You can rework the formula to mean that a + b = -c, which reformats the problem into multiple 2Sum problems.

-As we are returning the values themselves and not the indicies, we can ensure that we haven't solved the target already.

 # Examples
 input: nums = [-1,0,1,2,-1,-4]
 output: [[-1,-1,2],[-1,0,1]]